 Jingshan Park Beijing

-Beijing Jingshan Park Travel Guide
+Jingshan Park Travel Guide (All You Need to Know)

 You can reach Jingshan Park by taking public transportation such as the subway or bus.
 The nearest subway station is the Jingshan Park Station, which is on Line 8.
 From there, it’s just a short walk to the park’s entrance.
 You can also take a taxi or use a ride-hailing app to reach the park.